Other programmes

 The Sportfilmtage programmes covered a broad spectrum, ranging from legendary films like Werner Herzog’s Die große Ekstase des Bildschnitzers Steiner (The Great Ecstasy of Woodcarver Steiner, 1974) or largely unknown works by filmmaker like Jacques Doillon, Elem Klimov, Marcel Łoziński or Michael Pfleghaar through to educational films like Neue Wege zum Wedeln (New Ways to Wedeling).
 The programme “Sport in Film” will be grouped around topics such as physical movement, heroes, spectators, women’s sports or sport as social action, with the majority of the films coming from the Sportfilmtage archive holdings, plus a few individual productions that were screened at Kurzfilmtage.
 All in all, around 25 films will be screened in the cinemas at the 70th festival, with selected works presented online on the Kurzfilmtage Channel in the run-up to the festival.

-“Sport in Film” will be complemented by a selection of educational films proposed by the “Medieninstitut der Länder der BRD" (Media Institute of the FRG States) FWU (Institute for Film and Image in Science and Education) for the teaching of sport and physical education.
-Under the title “Physical Education”, curators Tobias Hering and Peter Hoffmann will present a selection of films from the 1930s to the 1950s, inviting a comparative look at images of sport and the body during and after the Nazi period.
-Another programme, “Sport im Ruhrgebiet in Filmdokumenten” (Sport in the Ruhr Area in Film Documents) will take viewers even further into the past: Paul Hofmann presents works from the holdings of the Kinemathek im Ruhrgebiet, with the oldest dating from 1926, a film about a municipal sports festival in the city of Essen.
+“Sport in Film” will be complemented by “Sport im Ruhrgebiet in Filmdokumenten” (Sport in the Ruhr Area in Film Documents): Paul Hofmann presents works from the holdings of the Kinemathek im Ruhrgebiet, with the oldest dating from 1924, a film about a municipal sports festival in the city of Essen.

 The curators